 Not every illness is the flu.
 But if you’re feeling sick and are concerned, it’s a good idea to contact us.
 Whether it’s a wicked seven-day coughing influenza or 24 hours of bathroom misery from a stomach virus, we’re here for you at Children’s Minnesota.

-Joe Kurland is a vaccine specialist and infection preventionist at Children’s Hospitals and Clinics of Minnesota.
+Joe Kurland is a vaccine specialist and infection preventionist at Children’s Minnesota.